Bolesław Masłowski

-Bolesław Masłowski (born in 1851 in Włodawa – died in 1928 in Konice, Czechoslovakia) was a Polish chemist.
+Bolesław Masłowski (1851 – 20 June 1928) was a Polish chemist.
 He contributed to the dyeing industry.

 Biography

 Family

-Bolesław Masłowski was born on the Bug River, Włodawa, Poland to Rajmund Masłowski (1825–1897), a lawyer, and Waleria Józefa of Danilewicz (1827–1869).
-His baptism certificate is stored in the parish archives of St.Louis of Pauline Fathers in Włodawa.
+Bolesław Masłowski was born in 1851 in Włodawa, Poland to Rajmund Masłowski (1825–1897), a lawyer, and Waleria Józefa of Danilewicz (1827–1881).
+His baptism certificate is stored in the parish archives of St. Louis of Pauline Fathers in Włodawa.

 Born into an impoverished noble family, he had a few notable relatives, including his brother and his maternal grandfather.
-His brother Stanisław Masłowski was a Polish painter who lived from 1853–1926.
+His brother Stanisław Masłowski was a Polish painter who lived from 1853 to 1926.
 His grandfather, Wincenty Danilewicz (Ostoja coat of arms, born in 1787 in Mińsk Lit, a former Polish–Lithuanian Commonwealth territory), was enlisted as a light-cavalryman for active duty in the Napoleonic campaign, for which he was awarded the French Order of Legion of Honour.

 His family originally came from Wieluń, Poland.
 They used the nickname "Watta of Ruda" (Polish: "Z Rudy").
 (Ruda was the first capital of Wieluń County.)

-Early Years
+Early years

 In 1856, Masłowski and his family moved from Włodawa to Garwolin, and then to Chęciny shortly thereafter in 1858.

 According to records, in 1864 he was arrested and dispatched on unknown charges, then sentenced approximately six months at Kielce prison.

 In 1865, the Masłowski family established residence in Kalisz.